Rail transport in New South Wales: Broken Hill line

 At Cockburn, the Silverton Tramway connected with the South Australian Railways system to Port Pirie and via a break of gauge at Terowie to Adelaide.
 The final missing link between Trida and Broken Hill was completed in 1927.
 In 1969 the Broken Hill – Port Pirie was standardised, completing the Sydney – Perth standard gauge link.

-South Coast line
+Illawarra line

 The Illawarra line was opened in stages progressively southward from Sydney starting in 1884 and reaching Wollongong in 1887 and Bomaderry, near Nowra in 1893.
 A branch line was built from Sydenham to Belmore in 1895, Bankstown in 1909 and Regents Park in 1928, which became part of the Bankstown Line of the Sydney Trains transport network.

 Main North line

-The first section of the Main North line was built in the Hunter Region by the New South Wales Government Railways in 1857.
-It was extended north to Wallangarra in various stages, reaching the Queensland border and connecting with Queensland Railway's line to Brisbane at a break-of-gauge in 1888.
-The final section between Strathfield and Newcastle was completed by the opening of the Hawkesbury River bridge in 1889.
+The first section of the Main North line was built in the Hunter Valley by the New South Wales Government Railways in 1857.
+It was extended north to Wallangarra in various stages, reaching the Queensland border and connecting with Queensland Railway's Southern line to Brisbane at a break-of-gauge in 1888.
+The final section between Strathfield and Newcastle was completed by the opening of the Hawkesbury River railway bridge in 1889.